Shamanbenny/ip/docs/README.md

 **Expected Outcome:**
 ```
-	[ nightcoder.task.Task #1 Added: Finish the project report ]
+[ Task #1 Added: Finish the project report ]
 Got it!
 I'll keep this safe in your to-do list.
 Let me know what's next!
 ```

 ---